endowdly/endo-recipes/src/jimmysMichiganSauce.md

 My dad says this recipe is from Otis's, the original sellers in Plattsburgh.
 It could be as close to the original 'sauced' variation of Michigan sauce as you can get.

-I assure you, they are a serious cultural matter and I will fight you if you do not steam them or use red hot franks (I prefer Glazier's of Malone).
+I assure you, they are a serious cultural matter and I will fight you if you do not steam them or use red hot franks.
+I prefer Glazier's of Malone, New York.

 _Makes enough sauce for a dozen hot dogs_

 Parts
 -----

-- 2 lb ground beef, preferably chuck, 85/15
+- 2 lb ground beef, preferably 85/15 chuck
 - 2 cup yellow onion _or_ white onion, chopped _or_ minced
-- 1 cup white onion, diced small
+- 1 cup white onion, small diced
-- 2 teaspoon cumin, ground
+- 2 teaspoon ground cumin
 - 2 teaspoon chili powder
 - 2 teaspoon cayenne powder
 - 2 tablespoons yellow mustard